Elevaso/Spine/docs/modules/fobj.rst

 find
 ~~~~~~~~~~
-The :code:`find` function will look for a specific file in the path provided and N parent directories where N is provided to the function.
+The :meth:`spine.fobj.find_obj.find` function will look for a specific file in the path provided and N parent directories where N is provided to the function.

 For example, if your directory structure looks like the following